apache/incubator-heron/website/content/docs/concepts/topologies.md

-A topology's **physical plan** is related to its logical plan but with the crucial difference that a physical plan determines the "physical" execution logic of a topology, i.e. how topology processes are divided between [Docker](https://www.docker.com) containers.
+A topology's **physical plan** is related to its logical plan but with the crucial difference that a physical plan determines the "physical" execution logic of a topology, i.e. how topology processes are divided between containers.
 Here's a basic visual representation of a physical plan:

 ![Topology Physical Plan](https://www.lucidchart.com/publicSegments/view/5c2fe0cb-e4cf-4192-9416-b1b64b5ce958/image.png)

-In this example, a Heron topology consists of one [spout](#spouts) and five different [bolts](#bolts) (each of which has multiple instances) that have automatically been distributed between five different Docker containers.
+In this example, a Heron topology consists of one [spout](#spouts) and five different [bolts](#bolts) (each of which has multiple instances) that have automatically been distributed between five different containers.

 ## The Heron Functional API